Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 The results of the background-only fit reveal a good level of agreement between the SM prediction and the observed data.
+The maximum local significance for an excess of events over the SM prediction is below 0.7 standard deviation and occurs for the signal hypothesis with $m_{\PH}=2000$\GeV and $m_{\Pa}=400$\GeV.
 Although the dominant backgrounds are DY and \ttbar production in the dilepton final state, the $\PW\PZ$ and $\PZ\PZ$ processes tend to be classified as being more signal-like.
-For these backgrounds, a reconstructed $\PZ$ boson accompanied by a sufficient amount of \ptmiss takes place more often.
-In fact, for the $\PZ\PZ$ case, if one of the $\PZ$ bosons decays to a charged lepton pair while the other decays to a pair of neutrinos, this results in an irreducible signature if an initial-state radiation jet is identified as b jet.
-Similarly for the $\PW\PZ$ process, if the charged lepton from the W boson decay is lost or not identified, this can result in a signal-like signature.
+For these two background processes, events featuring a reconstructed $\PZ$ boson accompanied by substantial \ptmiss are more prevalent, for the reasons discussed in Section~\ref{sec:samples}.
 This leads to the uncertainties in the normalization of these EW processes playing an essential role, becoming the most important systematic uncertainties in this analysis.
 As seen in the signal distributions, the MLP4 score tends to have higher values for signal events.
 This is illustrated for two signal mass configurations with $m_{\PH}=400$ and 1000\GeV for $m_{\Pa}=100$\GeV.
 Depending on the mass difference $m_{\PH}-m_{\Pa}$, the concentration of signal events at high values of the MLP4 discriminator will be higher or lower for large and small values of the mass difference, respectively.